railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    Shortcut Key  What does it do?
    ============  ===============================
    F1            Add new Field/Line on the fly
-   F2            Open list releted Current field
+   F2            Open list related Current field
    F3            Zoom on current field
    ============  ===============================